lhami/sensometrics-r-tutorial-2024/docs/index.md

 ### Jacob Lahne, PhD {-}

-Jacob Lahne is an Assistant Professor of Food Science & Technology at Virginia Tech, in the United States.
+Jacob Lahne is an Associate Professor of Food Science & Technology at Virginia Tech, in the United States.
 He runs the Virginia Tech Sensory Evaluation Laboratory, as well as teaching courses in data analytics and coding for food-science research.
 His main research focuses are sensory data-analysis methodologies and investigating the sensory properties of fermented and distilled foods and beverages.

 ### Leah Hamilton, PhD {-}